catppuccin/emacs/README.md

 ## About

 This is the port of catppuccin-theme for the Emacs text editor.
-Now in v2.0 B)
+Now in v2.0

 ## Usage